MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sharepoint-file-access-policies.md

 In the illustration:
 - The MFA rule for baseline protection is assigned to "Regular core staff."
 - The MFA rule for sensitive protection is assigned to "Senior and strategic staff."
-- The FMFA rule for highly regulated protection is assinged to "IT staff" and "Trade secret project staff."
+- The MFA rule for highly regulated protection is assinged to "IT staff" and "Trade secret project staff."

 ##Configuring policies
 The rest of this article provides guidance on configuring the recommended policies.